gauravcodepro/streamlit-arabidopsis-ontology-graphs/README.md

 - analyzes all the plant ontologies.
 - analyzes also the association of the plant ontologies with the plant obo terms.
 - analyzes also the name suggestions.
 - analyzes also the names for the ontologies.
+- provide the file path to the po_anatomy_gene_arabidopsis_tair.assoc and po.obo and to.obo for analysis
 ```
 conda install streamlit
 git clone https://github.com/gauravcodepro/streamlit-arabidopsis-interact-graphviz.git